ClimbingAl/HqdmPatterns/README.md

 # HqdmPatterns1
 ## Documentation on implementation patterns for HQDM

-A markdown-based documentation pack on implementation patterns for the use of the Topl Level Ontology (TLO)-based integration data model called ["HQDM"](https://www.oreilly.com/library/view/developing-high-quality/9780123751065/), using ```mkdocs material``` and related plugins.
+A markdown-based documentation pack on implementation patterns for the use of the Topl Level Ontology (TLO)-based integration data model created by Dr Matthew West called ["HQDM"](https://www.oreilly.com/library/view/developing-high-quality/9780123751065/), using ```mkdocs material``` and related plugins.
 The documentation is experimantal and will be updated when capacity allows.

 The goal of this documentation is to illustrate the data model patterns that are integral to HQDM and encourage consistent, practical implementation of them.
 The code examples used will be released soon.
 All the example files (TTL and mermaid files) have been generated in code using both [MagmaCore](https://github.com/ClimbingAl/MagmaCore) and the [Apollo Protocol Activity Editor](https://apollo-protocol.github.io/4d-activity-editor/).